JoostVoskuil/joostvoskuil.github.io/_posts/2024-08-05-managed-devops-pools.md

 - SystemAssigned Managed Identities are not supported.
 You need to create UserAssigned Identities if you want an identity bound to this resource.
 Example is included in this setup
 - I could not get this working in the 'West Europe' region.
 I get the error message that there are no subscriptions available.
 This is the reason why I choose 'East US' as region.
 1ES seems to be working on this.
-- At this moment the scaling plane is broken in the Azure portal.
+- At this moment the scaling pane is broken in the Azure portal.
 Only way to configure this is by ARM

 ## Preperations